SFW

 A Blend of Traditional and Modern Festivities

-Not all festivals have ancient roots; some modern celebrations like the Electric Daisy Carnival, known for its elaborate electronic dance music performances, attract a youthful, global crowd with their vibrant nightscapes and cutting-edge music.
-Similarly, Comic-Con in San Diego celebrates modern pop culture with enthusiasts from around the globe flocking to discuss comics, movies, and games
+Of course, not all festivals originate from ancient times; some modern festivals, like the Electric Daisy Carnival, with its over-the-top electronic dance music performances, draw in a young, worldwide audience with their vivid nightscapes and state-of-the-art music.
+Similarly, Comic-Con in San Diego is a modern pop culture celebration where fans worldwide come together to talk about comics, movies, and video games.

 List of The top 50 Festivities